ms-iotkithol-jp/Azure-for-Kinect-Jetson-nano/run-on-docker/README.md

 - $ cd ../Azure-Kinect-Sensor-SDK/build/bin
 - $ ./k4aviewer

+6. Try you own dream apps!
+As I shown above, you can run Azure Kinect apps by only copying executable file with necessary libraries.
+Please try to run your apps developed by yourself.

+## Next Step
+Will try to run Azure Kinect apps on [Azure IoT Edge technology](https://docs.microsoft.com/en-us/azure/iot-edge/about-iot-edge).

 ## Issue
 Sound capture by mic array is unstable.
 In this container I checked that 'arecord -d 5 test.wav' work properly several times.